Current Research

 GroupLens

-Investigating the design of social computing systems through empirically studying of online health communities; using mixed methods approaches to design, implement, and evaluate human centered systems. (see Publications and Awards)
+Investigating the design of social computing systems through empirically studying online communities; using mixed methods approaches to design, implement, and evaluate human centered systems (see Publications).

 Software Engineer